Sex and the City (of Rome). 3

 How different they were finds further evidence in statues like the famous Borghese Hermaphroditus shown above and kept at the Louvre Museum in Paris, especially when we think that these statues were very common in the Greco-Roman world.
 A hermaphroditus is actually a transsexual.

 Can you imagine today a VIP’s living room offering the view of a marble transsexual to guests?
-Well, excluding some eccentric artistic milieus, I think even open-minded people would be very puzzled, what do you think?
+Well, apart from a few eccentric artistic milieus, I think even open-minded people would be a bit puzzled, wouldn’t they.

 The second question is more difficult.
-I believe that the Christian religion has some responsibility, although I acknowledge that sexual pleasure & love are such a tremendous force that it can be a social problem no matter what culture or epoch we live in.
-As the Spanish philosopher Fernando Savater puts it, we like it too much, therefore sex is potentially dangerous, unproductive and every society tries to regulate it in a way or another.
+I believe that the Christian religion bears some responsibility, although I acknowledge that sexual pleasure & love are tremendous forces to the extent that they can be a social problem to be handled no matter the culture or epoch we live in.

 lupaottimigut1.jpg

-Today’s Latin folks are more or less taught since they were babies to cultivate beauty and all it implies.
+Thing being Latin folks are more or less taught since they were babies to cultivate beauty and all it implies.

 It is so simple,